codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 1. Define the arguments for the GitHub Action.
 [Review GitHub Action arguments](#codefresh-github-action-integration-arguments).
   * For the **CF_API_KEY**, click **Generate**.
 Note down the token is generated.
   * To create a container registry integration for DockerHub if you don't have one, click **Create Container Registry Integration**, and then configure the settings.
-  * To create a Jira
+  * To create a Jira integration, click **Create Container Registry Integration**, and then configure the settings.
 1. Enter this token in GitHub Actions [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `CF_API_KEY`.
   Now you can reference it in all GitHub pipelines as you would any other secret.
 1. Leave the other parameters as is.
 As indicated, Codefresh retrieves the values from the CI tool using the integration name.